Wayment: Did Matt Barnes & Anansa Sims Already Call It Quits?!

 It appears that Anansa Sims and her baby daddy Matt Barnes have hit a rough patch and decided to split.

 The news comes from the mother herself, who wrote in her Instagram bio, ‘SingleMomOf4’ amongst a string of phrases to describe herself.
-Anansa, 41 and Matt Barnes, 39 started dating publicly in the summer of 2018. by December of 2018, they welcomed a baby boy.
+Anansa, 41 and Matt Barnes, 39 started dating publicly in the summer of 2018.
+By December of 2018, they welcomed a baby boy.

 While together, Anansa and Matt raised their six children together as a blended family.
-Hit the flip for some family photos.

 Comments